 6. Curious World

 If you’re acquainted with beloved children’s book character Curious George, then Curious World will look somewhat familiar.
 Formerly owned by textbook publisher Houghton Mifflin Harcourt and recently acquired by UK-based Kidsy as part of its Sandbox line of digital learning services, Curious World is an app-based digital learning tool available from the App Store for iPhones, iPads and Apple TV.
-Designed for children ages 2 to 7, Curious World focuses on developing kids’ reading readiness and social skills for kindergarten and beyond.
-The app creates a personalized curriculum by tailoring the content to your child’s age and interests.
+Designed as a platform for online learning for children ages 2 to 7, Curious World focuses on developing kids’ reading readiness and social skills for kindergarten and beyond.
+The app creates a personalized curriculum by tailoring the content to your child’s age and interests, an uncommon customization feature in other online programs for kids that also makes it popular for parents who want the best value for their money; as the children grow and want to explore advanced subjects, the platform grows with them.
 The educational materials, which include both classic characters and new characters, teach kids about 8 key learning areas.
 Your subscription allows for unlimited access to hundreds of fun and educational materials, and new activities are added each month to keep the content fresh and your child engaged.

-- Educational videos, games and books make up the fun early learning curriculum with content developed in collaboration with learning experts.
+- Educational videos, games and books make up the fun, early learning programs for kids’ curriculum with content developed in collaboration with learning experts.

 - The app is child-safe, with no ads and no external links, and Kidsy does not sell personal data to third parties.